 While maybe not the most politically correct crop, Suffield, CT has deep ties to the tobacco industry.
 There are still several working farms in town and throughout Connecticut, that grow the most sought after tobacco leaf in the cigar industry, providing the outer wrap of all high-end cigars in the world.
 My generation and many prior to mine spent their 14th summer learning how to harvest and hang these leaves, being tutored in the art of sewing leaves and maintaining them for sale.
 Broadleaf tobacco is the #1 most lucrative crop in Connecticut.
 Regardless of your feelings, these tobacco barns dot our landscape, not only throughout Suffield, but throughout the more rural areas of Connecticut as well.
 Our town would be barren without the shadows of these big, multicolored buildings, some still housing the leaves, others vacant for generations and falling down, still others being re-purposed into storage barns and recreational usage.

 We are not just a farming community.
 There are many opportunities for outdoor recreation in town, including numerous hiking trails, paved bike paths, a town lake, a park with a multipurpose pond, and a well-known amusement park nearby for summertime fun.

 Hiking Trails in Suffield, CT

-Located just off the Main Street Historical District, Stony Brooke Park is a 70 acre park donated to the town by a resident for conservation.
+Located just off the Main Street Historic District, Stony Brooke Park is a 70-acre park donated to the town by a resident for conservation.
 There is hiking, cross country skiing, fishing and camping with proper permits available.